mmmattmorris/shoutem.github.io/_posts/1-4-2-Platform.md

 # Platform
 <hr />

 Shoutem platform defines an environment in which extensions are executed.
-This environment defines versions of React, React Native and other packages which are available to your extension by default.
+This environment defines versions of React, React Native and other packages available to your extension by default.

 Upon initializing your extension with `shoutem init` command, CLI defines those packages as peer dependencies in your `app/package.json` file.
 They are available to all extensions without needing to install them, but their version is managed by the platform.
-That's why all the packages have `*` as a version.
+That's why all the packages have `*` as the version.

 Here's an example of what `app/package.json` might look like after initialization: